Standards We Seek

 Then complete your Online Application and submit your documents by following the instructions below:

-Assistant Instructor (Southwest Program) – hiring for 2017 season
+Assistant Instructor (Southwest Program) – position filled for 2017 season, please check back in January 2018

-Assistant Instructor (Rocky Mountain Program) – hiring for 2017 season
+Assistant Instructor (Rocky Mountain Program) – position filled for 2017 season, please check back in January 2018

 The Colorado Outward Bound School is committed to equal employment opportunities for all, without discrimination on the basis of race, color, creed, national or ethnic origin, sex or sexual orientation, age, religion, and disability.